 - Constructionist principle: words create worlds; changing the narrative (linguistics) helps change behaviours.

-- Image principles: image inspires action; helping the client build images of the future they want is a powerful drive for change.
+- Image principles: image inspires action; helping clients build images of the future they want is a powerful drive for change.

 - Simultaneity principle: change happens now; every interaction we have with people can bring change, we are changing with every experience and conversation.

-- Success principle: in every system something works; building on the client’s strengths is the fastest path to bring change and bring the coachee up to action.
+- Success principle: in every system, something works; building on the client’s strengths is the fastest path to bring change and the coachee up to action.

 The ICF coaching competencies

-Now that you got an idea what ICF coaching philosophy is about, I’d like to give a brief overview of their coaching competencies.
+Now that you know the ICF’s coaching philosophy, I’d like to briefly overview their coaching competencies.

-ICF base their coaching philosophy around 11 competencies (10 + 1).
-Each ICF competency is associated with skills and tools, but the specifics will be dictated by the coach that will guide you through your coaching journey.
+ICF bases their coaching philosophy around 11 competencies (10 + 1).
+Each ICF competency is associated with skills and tools, but the coach will dictate the specifics that will guide you through your coaching journey.

-The core competencies are grouped in four categories, each category representing an outcome from using that competency:
+The core competencies are grouped into four categories, each category representing an outcome from using that competency:

 A. Setting the foundation: